graphitemaster/odin_review/site/content/index.md

     * It lacks strict-aliasing optimizations as they're incompatible with the language.
 This is similar to MSVC which doesn't have them either in C or C++ as Windows depends on this behavior, as does the Linux kernel which disables them in gcc with `-fno-strict-aliasing`.
 The performance characteristics of this in general vary depending on how your code is written.
 Systems programmers appear to be divided on the benefit of these.

     * It lacks poison-value based optimizations.
 Overflowing a signed integer (in C or C++) or operating on a null pointer, etc. The type of values these produce are "undefined" in those languages, when depending on them, or operating on them, these values are considered "poisoned".
 Compilers of most systems languages optimize on the assumption you do not operate on this "undefined behavior".
 Odin does not have undefined behavior and so these optimizations cannot be applied.
 In my experience these optimizations rarely provide any significant performance improvement but some sources I've read cite ~3% improvements in some cases.

+    * Odin's calling convention has some addition overhead.
+Odin has it's own internal calling convention for procedures where it passes an implicit context pointer as the last argument to the procedure implicitly.
+This wastes a register in the calling ABI which could be used by the register allocator of the code generation for the procedure as the context needs to be preserved to pass to other procedures called in the body of that procedure.
+This additional parameter coupled with the fact Odin implicitly chooses when to pass by reference or pass by copy means there is something additional loads and stores that wouldn't occur in C or C++.
+Odin has `"contextless"` procedures which save this register.

     * Odin lacks global value numbering optimizations, only allowing very basic lexically equivalent common subexpressions to be eliminated and similar local value number optimizations.
 There are allegedly areas in the language where this would break things but I haven't been able to validate that so this may just be an overly conservative decision of the compiler or a bug in LLVM (which Odin uses for its code generation), being avoided.